 If you’ve successfully completed a Ph.D., you’ve already been through the gauntlet of years of research and graduate study.
 Then you hustle to find a job in the super competitive labor market of academia.
-Since you’ve been through so much, you might as well use Public Service Loan Forgiveness to your advantage if you happened to graduate with a bunch of student debt to show for your advanced education.
+Since you’ve been through so much, you might as well use Public Service Loan Forgiveness (PSLF) for college professors and other academic professions.

-I wanted to be an economics professor in undergrad until I got my butt kicked by an Advanced Calculus math course my junior year.
-Before I changed my career path, I had been looking at fully funded programs, and I also had the good fortune to come out of undergrad without any debt too.
+I wanted to be an economics professor in undergraduate until I got my butt kicked by an Advanced Calculus math course my junior year.
+Before I changed my career path, I had been looking at fully funded programs.
+I also had the good fortune to come out of undergrad without any debt, too.

 Not everyone is as fortunate.
 You might have needed to borrow to pay for undergrad even though your Ph.D. is covered.
 Perhaps your program requires that you pay tuition, so you’re stuck with loans from undergrad and grad school.
-If you own a five or six figure sum and have a Ph.D., this article is for you.
+If you own five or six figures of student loan debt and have a Ph.D., this article is for you.

 Most Ph.D. programs have some extended period of training where you’re making a low income.
-In the pure academic fields like history, math, or chemistry, you might have a teaching assistant or graduate assistant job.
+You might have a teaching assistant or graduate assistant job in the pure academic fields like history, mathematics, or chemistry.
 In the medical world, there might be a different structure like a residency in veterinary medicine.

 In many situations, you’ll have four to five years of low income without taking out new loans.
-Assume you earn $25,000 per year and owe $50,000 of Direct Federal Loans from undergrad.
-If you use the Revised Pay As You Earn program (REPAYE), you could pay $57 a month on your student debt.
+Assume you earn $25,000 per year and owe $50,000 of federal Direct Loans from undergrad.
+If you use the Revised Pay As You Earn program (REPAYE), your monthly payments could be as low as $47 a month.

 If your loans had an interest rate of 7%, then you would also receive an interest subsidy.
 The REPAYE plan covers half of the interest that your required payment does not cover.
 That means your annual interest on the REPAYE plan in this example would be $2,090 a year instead of $3,500 a year if you used forbearance or deferment.